comp-journalism/commentIQ/README.md

 ### 8. <a name="8"></a>Get Personal Experience Score
 ####
-To get Personal Experience Score of a comment - Comment ID needs to be send via HTTP GET method.
-The Personal Experience score will be fetched and send via Response.
+To get the Personal Experience Score of a comment - the Comment ID needs to be sent via HTTP GET method.
+The Personal Experience score will be fetched and sent via Response.

 | Name   | Values and Notes           |